xak2000/nomad/website/source/guides/operating-a-job/advanced-scheduling/affinity.html.md

 ## Next Steps

-Experiment with the weight provided in the `affinity` stanza (the value can be from -100 through 100) and observe how the final score given to each node changes (use the `nomad alloc status` command as shown in the previous step).
+Experiment with the weight provided in the `affinity` block (the value can be from -100 through 100) and observe how the final score given to each node changes (use the `nomad alloc status` command as shown in the previous step).

-[affinity-stanza]: /docs/job-specification/affinity.html
+[affinity-block]: /docs/job-specification/affinity.html
 [alloc status]: /docs/commands/alloc/status.html
 [attributes]: /docs/runtime/interpolation.html#node-variables-
 [constraint]: /docs/job-specification/constraint.html